Reputation and Impact in Academic Careers: Discussion

-Similarly, the rank-citation profile $c_{i}({r})$ further demonstrates the high variability in the publication impact within a career portfolio.
-Following from the power-law features of the DGBD distribution, which provides a well-tested model for $c_{i}({r})$ \cite{RankCitSciRep}, we find that a disproportionate fraction of a scientist's total citations $C_{i}$ are owed to his/her most highly cited publication $c_{i}(1)$.
-For example, the average and standard deviation of the ratio $c_{i}(1)/C_{i}$ is $0.15 \pm 0.13$ for top-cited physicists in dataset [A], $0.09 \pm 0.08$ for top-cited biologists in dataset [D], and $0.16 \pm 0.08$ for top-cited mathematicians in dataset [E] (see SI Appendix Tables S1-S9).
-This means that a large reputation boost can follow from just a single high-impact publication.
-The reputation effect has the potential for significant positive feedback, since we found that future publications can gain roughly a 66\% increase in citation rate $\Delta c$ for each tenfold increase in the net author reputation $C_{i}$.
-With rapidly increasing numbers of journals accompanied by the opportunity for rapid publication, the reputation effect provides an incentive to aim for quality over quantity in the publication strategy process, a feature which is beneficial for science.
+Our analysis tracks the evolution of each scientist's publication portfolio across the career, suitably illustrated by the rank-citation profile $c_{i}({r})$, which highlights the skewed distribution of $c_{i,p}$, even within a career.
+Arising from the power-law features of $c_{i}({r})$ \cite{RankCitSciRep}, we emphasize the disproportionate fraction of a scientist's total citations $C_{i}$ owed to the $c_{i}(r=1)$ citations coming from his/her highest-cited publication.
+For example, the average and standard deviation of the ratio $c_{i}(1)/C_{i}$ is $0.15 \pm 0.13$ for the physicists, $0.09 \pm 0.08$ for the biologists, and $0.16 \pm 0.08$ for the mathematicians we analyzed, which emphasizes the potentially large reputation boost that can follow from just a single high-impact publication.
+With rapidly increasing numbers of journals accompanied by the opportunity for rapid publication, the reputation effect provides an incentive to aim for quality over quantity in the publication process, reinforcing a research strategy which is beneficial for science and scientists.

-The reputation effect also has much to do with the visibility of scientists in an increasingly competitive environment, one which is becoming dominated by team endeavors characterized by multiple levels of hierarchy and division of labor \cite{TeamScience}.
+It is also important to consider the role of reputation in light of the increasing orientation of science around team endeavors characterized by multiple levels of hierarchy and division of labor \cite{TeamScience}.
 Because it is difficult to evaluate and assign credit to individual contributions in a team setting, there may be an increase in the role and strength of the reputation in overcoming the problem associated with asymmetric and incomplete information.
-Reputation plays a key role in the list of scientific inputs (money, labor, knowledge, reputation, etc.) which ultimately determine the quantity and quality of scientific outputs.
-Thus it will become increasingly important to understand the relation between these inputs and outputs in order to efficiently allocate scientific resources \cite{GrowthCareers,EconScience,ResourcesScience}.
-We also mention that despite having analyzed cohorts of highly cited scientists, our results have broad implications for other scientists across the fields of science considering the numerous careers that have intersected these top careers as a result of collaboration or mentorship.
+In addition to the collaboration network, reputation also plays a key role in numerous other scientific inputs (money, labor, knowledge, etc.) which inevitably affect the overall quantity and quality of scientific outputs.
+It will become increasingly important to understand the relation between these inputs and outputs in order to efficiently allocate scientific resources \cite{GrowthCareers,EconScience,ResourcesScience}.